krues8dr/wsgi-sandbox/README.rst

     kill -HUP `supervisorctl pid flask_instance`
     kill -HUP `supervisorctl pid django_instance`
     kill -HUP `supervisorctl pid wsgi_instance`

+Prove that graceful reloading does not drop requests by issuing a HUP signal to gunicorn while under heavy load of ab.
+"Failed requests" according to ab includes responses which have inconsistency of content length -- the test is to look for Non-2XX responses in ab's output.

 A note on following the logs. ``supervisorctl`` provides a useful tail command, which supports ``tail -f``.
 However, it's buffered by default.
 If you want to